Workhorse Group Inc. (WKHS) Stock: A SWOT Analysis

 WKHS) stock’s latest price update

-Workhorse Group Inc. (NASDAQ: WKHS)’s stock price has decreased by -2.36 compared to its previous closing price of 1.27.
-Nevertheless, the company has seen a loss of -17.33% in its stock price over the last five trading days.
+Workhorse Group Inc. (NASDAQ: WKHS)’s stock price has decreased by 0.00 compared to its previous closing price of 1.27. however, the company has experienced a -7.97% decrease in its stock price over the last five trading days.
+Barron’s reported on 11/08/22 that Workhorse Keeps Sales Guidance but Tightens Range of Vehicles It Will Make in 2022

 WKHS’s Market Performance